Medically Reviewed By

 What Is Mesothelioma Pleural Effusion?

 Mesothelioma pleural effusion is the buildup of fluid in the pleura, which is the thin lining of the lungs and chest wall.
-The pleura, also called the pleural cavity or pleural space, is made up of two tissue linings with fluid in between.
-Pleural mesothelioma cancer can cause fluid to build up in the pleura and cause chest pain and shortness of breath.
-Pleural effusion is one of the pleural mesothelioma symptoms.
+The pleura is made up of two tissue linings with fluid in between.
+Pleural mesothelioma cancer can cause fluid to build up inside of the chest, causing chest pain and shortness of breath.
+Pleural effusion is a common symptom of pleural mesothelioma.

 Does Mesothelioma Cause Pleural Effusion?

 Yes.
-Pleural mesothelioma can cause pleural effusion.
-Mesothelioma tumors occupy space in the pleural cavity, which means there’s less space for the pleural fluid that exists naturally in this area.
-The fluid then builds up into pockets and presses against the lung or chest wall.
-Mesothelioma also causes pleural effusions by forming blood vessels that leak fluid into the pleura and blocking the lymphatic system from draining fluid from the pleura.
+Pleural mesothelioma can cause pleural effusions.
+Patients with pleural effusions have a buildup of fluid in the pleural space due to mesothelioma tumors, inflammation and scarring.
+This fluid presses against the lung and chest wall.
+Mesothelioma also causes pleural effusions by forming blood vessels that leak extra fluid into the pleura and tumors that block the normal draining of pleural fluid into the lymphatic system.

 Is Pleural Thickening Serious?